– General Introduction –

 → Beginnings ←

 Abernathy studied design at the College of Art and Design in Savannah, Georgia.
 She worked as a graphic designer after graduation.
-She continued getting gigs as a freelancer even after she started to play poker regularly.
+She continues getting gigs as a freelancer even after she started to play poker regularly.

 As a child, Abernathy played all kinds of card and board games, such as Rummy, Clue, and Monopoly.